dominicfmazza/dominicfmazza.github.io/README.md

 # Personal Website

-This repository contains the source for my personal website, as well as the CI/CD parameters needed to update the site via Github Actions.
+This repository contains the source for my personal website, as well as the CI/CD configuration needed to update the site via Github Actions.

 # Software Used